All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 3. Jhari Waterfalls

-Jhari Waterfalls, or Buttermilk Falls, is 24 km from Chikmagalur forest.
+Jhari Waterfalls, or Buttermilk Falls, are 24 km from the Chikmagalur forest.
 This magnificent waterfall cuts through the steep mountain slope to drop down and form a small pool at its foot.
 Tourists often visit the waterfall for its natural beauty.
 Some are also found swimming in the pool for a splash of freshness.

 4. Belavadi